-At St Margaret of Scotland Catholic Primary School some members of staff are trained in Team Teach.
-This is a programme designed to help staff to calm children and de-escalate difficult situations.
+At St Margaret of Scotland Catholic Primary School here is always at least 1 member of staff that is trained in Team Teach.
+This is a programme designed to help staff to calm children and deescalate difficult situations.
 It also trains staff to hold children safely if it becomes necessary.
 This would only be done for safety reasons and for the shortest time possible.
 Should this occasion arise children and staff will be given time to reflect and find a different way with difficult situations in the future.
 Records are kept and parents or carers are informed.